tjwalkr3/anki-desktop-docker/README.md

 # Anki Desktop in Docker

-This project is inspired by [pnorcross/anki-desktop-docker](https://github.com/pnorcross/anki-desktop-docker), with a few tweaks.
+This project was forked from [mlcivilengineer/anki-desktop-docker](https://github.com/mlcivilengineer/anki-desktop-docker), which was inspired by [pnorcross/anki-desktop-docker](https://github.com/pnorcross/anki-desktop-docker), with a few tweaks.
 It provides a `Dockerfile` that uses [linuxserver/docker-baseimage-kasmvnc](https://github.com/linuxserver/docker-baseimage-kasmvnc) as the base image to run the desktop version of Anki inside a container.

 Why?
 Because it makes automating Anki (with addons like AnkiConnect) easier and is super handy if you're using FSRS, especially since AnkiDroid doesn’t support it.

 The Anki desktop app runs in a browser (via VNC) on port `3000`.
-Your Anki data is stored in a volume mounted at `/config/app` inside the container.
+Your Anki data is stored in the `./config/app` directory, and can be found after the first run.

 ---